kshannon-ucsd/dsc40a/pages/syllabus.md

 ## Course Structure 🍎

-This course will include pre-recorded lectures, live demos, live worked problems, group work *(discussion)* sessions sections, plenty of office hours, and bi-weekly homework assignments.
+This course will include pre-recorded lectures, live demos, live worked problems, group work *(discussion)* sessions sections, plenty of office hours, and homework assignments.
 Oh Joy!

+## Extra Credit Policy
+Through out the quarter, you will be given extra credit opportunities, many in fact!
+In class when you answer questions, correct or not, go to office hours (not just swing by but stay for a while), or are very proactive on the online discussion form, e.g. campuswire, we will give you raffel tix.
+These tix can be traded in at the end of the quarter for extracredit on your final grade.
+E.g. 10 tickets could be worth 1% boost to your grade after any curving.
+There will also be a small raffel on the last day of class for some really great prizes, e.g. bonus points on your final part 1 to help your chances of redemption for the midterm (see redemption policy below), there are also some awesome grand prizes :D

+So there is ample opportunity for everyone to gain bonus points by participating, even coming to office hours will yield positive results.

 ### Lecture